nginxinc/kubernetes-ingress/docs/content/tutorials/security-monitoring.md

 This guide assumes that you have an installation of NGINX Instance Manager with [NGINX Security Monitoring](https://docs.nginx.com/nginx-management-suite/installation/vm-bare-metal/install-security-monitoring/) which is reachable from the Kubernetes cluster on which F5 NGINX Ingress Controller is deployed.

+If you use custom container images, NGINX Agent must be installed along with NGINX App Protect WAF.
+See the [Dockerfile](https://github.com/nginxinc/kubernetes-ingress/tree/v3.4.3/build/Dockerfile) for examples of how to install NGINX Agent or the [NGINX Agent installation documentation](https://docs.nginx.com/nginx-agent/installation-upgrade/) for more information.

 ## Deploying NGINX Ingress Controller with GlobalConfiguration resource

 {{<tabs name="deploy-config-resource">}}